The Commando Basic Training Centre at Achnacarry

 Together all these factors made the 'whole' - and the self disciplined and reliant Commando soldier 'fit to fight' and 'fighting fit' with high morale, willing and capable of tackling any military task, under any circumstances, and against any odds."

-Sources: The late Donald Gilchrist, CBTC Instructor and author of Castle Commando, and James Dunning, CBTC Instructor and author of It Had To Be Tough
+Primary Sources: Donald Gilchrist, CBTC Instructor and author of Castle Commando; James Dunning, CBTC Instructor and author of It Had To Be Tough; Hilary St. George Saunders author of The Green Beret (The story of the Commandos 1940-1945.); No 10 Independent Company War Diary National Archives ref.
+WO.218/17]

 © Commando Veterans Archive 2014